 Elizabeth II, From Princess to Queen 1939-1957

-If you've been enjoying Netflix's new series The Crown, then you may like these vintage photos of Queen Elizabeth II, from 1939-1957.
-Long before she became a nonagenarian senior citizen in 2016, Elizabeth was just an ordinary royal princess...
+If you’ve been enjoying Netflix’s series The Crown, then you may like these vintage photos of Queen Elizabeth II, from 1939-1957.
+A long, long time ago, Elizabeth was just an ordinary royal princess…

 In July 1939, 18-year-old naval cadet Prince Philip of Greece and Denmark was invited by his uncle “Dickie” Mountbatten, to have tea with the royal family when they visited the Royal Naval College at Dartmouth.
 By all reports, 13-year-old Princess Elizabeth was smitten with Prince Philip.

-According to Vanity Fair, Prince Philip visited his cousins occasionally at Windsor Castle during World War II, and while he was posted overseas, Elizabeth and he began writing to each other.
+According to Vanity Fair, Prince Philip visited his cousins occasionally at Windsor Castle during World War II, and while he was posted overseas, Elizabeth and Philip began writing to each other.

 Below, Princess Elizabeth (centre, seated) undergoing training with the Auxiliary Territorial Service in 1945.